A recursive approach for the determination of the nice sections of width three which have a 4-crown stack as retract: Nice sections with horizon two

 \subsection{Retractive up- and down-splits}

-Let $P \in \fN_2$ and let $r : P \rarr R$ be a retraction onto a 4-crown stack $R$.
-Due to the horizon of $P$, every level set of $R$ is either contained in a single level set of $P$ or consists of points belonging to consecutive level sets of $P$.
-Now Corollary \ref{coro_Pkk} and Lemma \ref{lemma_Rell_maximalGestreut} tell us that {\em every} level-set of $R$ gives raise to matching retractive split of $P$.
+Nice sections with horizon two are good objects for our recursive approach because we can expect that a 4-crown stack $R$ as retract provides ``many'' split levels.
+Let $\ell \in [1,h_R-1]$ be a level index of $R$.
+Due to the horizon of $P$, the level set $R(\ell)$ is either contained in a single level set of $P$ or in two consecutive ones.
+Now the first statement in Lemma \ref{lemma_Pkk} and the second part of Lemma \ref{lemma_Rell_maximalGestreut} tell us that among the three consecutive level sets $R(\ell-1), R(\ell)$, and $R(\ell+1)$ there must be at least one split level.
 On the other hand, for a given retractive split of $P$ it is easy to check if there exists a matching retraction of $P$ onto a 4-crown stack: